 If you are beginning to think that all we know about cable TV and Internet in North Dakota are stats, lets switch subjects.
 North Dakota is home to a number of different TV stars.
 Take Alan Ritchson, for instance.
 You know, star of "Blue Mountain State".
 Before getting started in 2006, Ritchson was born in Grand Forks in 1984.
 While Hollywood may be home now, Ritchson will always have roots in The Peace Garden State.

 You can see that we know digital cable TV like Peter Griffin knows the Pawtucket Brewery, and we are excited to help you find your cable provider.
-Most cable companies don't overlap service areas because the local governments are in charge of licensing.
+Most cable companies don't overlap service in the same geographical region.
 Enter your zip code below to find the North Dakota cable provider in your area.